Pamela Harriman: Romantic involvements and affairs

-Beside two additional marriages, Pamela Harriman had numerous affairs with men of prominence and wealth.
+Besides two additional marriages, Churchill had numerous affairs with men of prominence and wealth.
 When her marriage to Randolph Churchill started to fall apart, she became romantically involved with Averell Harriman, who later became her third husband; Edward R. Murrow; and John Hay "Jock" Whitney.
 After her divorce from Churchill she was involved with Prince Aly Khan, Alfonso de Portago, Gianni Agnelli, and Baron Elie de Rothschild.

 According to American author Michael Gross, Churchill became well known for her attention to detail with men.
 William S. Paley, briefly a consort during WWII, said: "She is the greatest courtesan of the century", meaning it as a compliment.
 The more critical Max Hastings said, acerbically, "she was ... described as having become 'a world expert on rich men's bedroom ceilings'."

-In 1948 she moved to Paris and began a five-year-long romance with Gianni Agnelli, a noted playboy and heir to the Fiat empire, who was a year younger than she was.
+In 1948, Harriman moved to Paris and began a five-year-long romance with Gianni Agnelli, a noted playboy and heir to the Fiat empire, who was a year younger than she was.
 She described this as the happiest period of her life.
-In August 1952 Pamela walked in on him embracing a young woman, Anne-Marie d'Estainville, at a party.
+In August 1952, she walked in on him embracing a young woman, Anne-Marie d'Estainville, at a party.
 Later that night Agnelli sustained a severe leg injury in a car accident while taking d'Estainville home.
-By Pamela's account, she nursed him back to health while he was in the hospital, then while he was convalescing in Turin they decided together to end their relationship.
+By Pamela's account, she nursed him back to health while he was in hospital, then while he was convalescing in Turin they decided together to end their relationship.
+He continued to call her daily for the rest of her life.

 Her next significant relationship was with Baron de Rothschild, who was married.
 He supported her financially, and she was schooled in art history and wine-making during this clandestine and short relationship.
 During this time she also had affairs with the writer Maurice Druon and with the shipping magnate Stavros Niarchos.

 Marriage to Leland Hayward

 In 1959, she met Broadway producer Leland Hayward, who was still married to Slim Hawks.
 He proposed to her, and after her marriage ultimatum to Rothschild was rejected, she accepted Hayward's offer and moved to New York City.
 The day Hayward's divorce was final, she became the fifth Mrs. Hayward with the ceremony taking place in Carson City, Nevada, on May 4, 1960.
-Hayward was rich with income from his productions, notably the very successful The Sound of Music, allowing for a lavish and luxurious lifestyle mostly between their residence in New York City and the Westchester County estate "Haywire."
+Hayward was rich with income from his productions, notably the very successful The Sound of Music, allowing for a luxurious lifestyle mostly between their residence in New York City and the Westchester County estate "Haywire."
 Haywire also became the name of the memoirs of her stepdaughter Brooke Hayward.
 Her step granddaughter through Brooke was Marin Hopper.
 Pamela Hayward stayed with her husband until his death on March 18, 1971.